hanlee4g/mybots/README.md

 # Methods <a name="methods"></a>

 ### What is happening?
+At a fundamental, single-unit level, this program creates a creature with a random number of links (rectangular prisms) that are connected to each other randomly with joints.
+Some of the links have sensor neurons (green links) while some links don't (blue links).
+All joints have a motor neuron.
+A neural network is then created that connects each sensor neuron with all of the motor neurons through synapses, with randomly assigned weights.

+The initial randomly generated creature tends to have limited movement.
+We can evolve this creature to optimize on a certain behavior by rewarding good performance on a feedback function.
+The feedback function that I wrote maximizes the x-direction movement over a set amount of time.
+Every generation, we randomly mutate the creature and replace parents if the child performs better; possible mutations are synapse weight changes, adding a link, or removing a link.
+Over many generations, the initial creature can evolve to perform quite well.

+We can run simulations with more than one creature in the population so that we can more easily find great performers.
+In this project, I ran 10 simulations (each with a different random seed) that each had a population size of 10 for 500 generations for a total of 10x10x500 = 50,000 sims.

+> **Reminder**: You can run sample simulations with `python3 sample_simulate.py sample_x` or your own simulations with `python3 search.py`

 ### Program Structure

 ### Core Data Structure
 Cartoons of the genotype-to-phenotype map (how brains/bodies are encoded and expressed to form a robot)